mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 utterly inflexible in their outlook and intolerant of many behaviours considered normal elsewhere.

-### K’KREE TRAVELLERS
+### K'KREE TRAVELLERS

 **CHAPTER-SEVEN**

-K’kree Traveller creation follows the same format as all other races, although with a few unique considerations imposed by their herd-creature nature.
-The process of creating a K’kree Traveller generates not just an individual (the leader of the group) but his whole family and associated servants.
-The caste of these K’kree is considered to be that of the patriarch but they are nothing without him.
+K'kree Traveller creation follows the same format as all other races, although with a few unique considerations imposed by their herd-creature nature.
+The process of creating a K'kree Traveller generates not just an individual (the leader of the group) but his whole family and associated servants.
+The caste of these K'kree is considered to be that of the patriarch but they are nothing without him.